amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 Facial Action Units (AUs) are a way to describe human facial expression, more details on Action Units can be found [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Action-Units)

+Note that AUs are most accurate in videos of one person if there is a range of expressions observed, they are not as accurate with `FaceLandmarkImg` and `FaceLandmarkVidMulti`

 The system can detect the intensity (from 0 to 5) of 17 AUs:

 `AU01_r, AU02_r, AU04_r, AU05_r, AU06_r, AU07_r, AU09_r, AU10_r, AU12_r, AU14_r, AU15_r, AU17_r, AU20_r, AU23_r, AU25_r, AU26_r, AU45_r`